kgisl/pythonFDP/notes/cs3003-unit4-examples.md

   - Histogram
 	  - Write a sample code snippet which uses list comprehension to create a list of numbers from 1 to 10
-      - Use divmod() built-in function and unpack the quotient and remainder into a tuple
+      - Use the built-in divmod() function to divide 222 by 7 and unpack the quotient and remainder into a tuple, and print the tuple
-      - - Create a list that contains all the keys in a dictionary.
+      - Create a list that contains all the keys in a dictionary.
 What is the code?
       - Create a list that contains all the values in a dictionary.
 What is the code?
       - Create a list of tuples from a dictionary that contains all the key:value pairs.
           - Sort the tuples in the list based on its value in descending order